ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 15-2.
 INTV (RT1)

-The filter envelope of PiFMS has a it's own time unit to change the envelope value.
+The filter envelope of PiFM+S has a it's own time unit to change the envelope value.
 The value is from 10 to 50 for the general instruments.

 ### 15-3.
 FQmx (RT2)